alpenlabs/Technical-Whitepaper/README.md

 Using cryptographic hash function as a random oracle model, Fiat-Shamir transformation reduces the interactions to a single message from the prover to the verifier.
 Random oracle model (ROM) is a theoretical model that assumes the existence of a truly random function accessible to all parties.
 Most modern proof systems are polynomial IOP based and use this transformation to achieve a non-interactive protocol.

-### 5.2.4 **Characteristics of various proof systems**
+### **5.2.4 Characteristics of various proof systems**

 We can categorize proof systems based on three key properties.
 These properties are primarily derived from the polynomial commitment scheme used in the proof system.

 1. **Cryptographic assumption:** Proof systems like FRI-AIR Starks[54], Redshift[54], Fractal[61], Aurora[62] and Ligero[63], that use IOP-based polynomial commitment like FRI, Ligero and Breakdown, are based on weak cryptographic assumption of Collision-Resistant Hash Function.
 Halo[50], Halo2[51] and Bulletproof[49] systems assume the hardness of solving Discrete Log Problem on the elliptic curve.
 Similarly, proof systems like Groth16[64], Plonk[65], Sonic[66], Marlin[67] and Slonk[68] are based on stronger cryptographic assumption of the Knowledge of Exponent.
 In addition to these, there are proof systems like SuperSonic[55] that are based on even stronger assumptions; it assumes Groups of Unknown Order assumption.
 2. **Transparency:** Proof systems like Groth16, Plonk, Sonic and Marlin, that use KZG-based polynomial commitment schemes, requires an initial trusted setup to generate parameters for proof generation and verification.
 The setup can be performed by a trusted party or through multi-party computation (MPC).
 For proof systems that use other polynomial commitment schemes, there is no need to perform a trusted setup that generates global parameters using some secrets.
 These proof systems generate no cryptographic toxic waste.
 3. **Post-quantum security:** FRI, Ligero and Breakdown based proof systems are plausibly post-quantum secure because of their weak cryptographic assumption of Collision-Resistant Hash Function [46].
-Rest of the proof systems are not post-quantum secure due to their reliance on the hardness of solving Discrete Log.
+Most of the other proof systems are not post-quantum secure due to their reliance on the hardness of solving Discrete Log.

-## 5.3 **Proof System for Bitcoin Rollups**
+## **5.3 Proof System for Bitcoin Rollups**

 The choice of a proof system for a Bitcoin Rollup requires careful consideration, since the tradeoffs must be consistent with the ecosystem’s core values around decentralization and security.
 The verification components of the proof system would be part of Bitcoin Core, available to scripts through a proof verification opcode, so there are implementation-level considerations as well.
-We summarize the core properties of a proof system and the associated verifier implementation for it be a strong choice to use in Bitcoin.
+We summarize the core properties of a proof system and the associated verifier implementation for it to be a strong choice for use in Bitcoin.

-1. **Trustless**: no additional cryptographic primitives should be introduced to Bitcoin transactions that require stronger assumptions than the existing ones required for `secp256k1` elliptic curve and the hash functions.
+1. **Trustless**: No additional cryptographic primitives should be introduced to Bitcoin transactions that require stronger assumptions than the existing ones required for `secp256k1` elliptic curve and the hash functions.
 The proof system setup should be transparent.
-2. **Generalizable:** the proof system should be sufficiently general to support different rollups and applications of verifiable computation for transactions.
+2. **Generalizable:** The proof system should be sufficiently general to support different rollups and applications of verifiable computation for transactions.
-3. **Efficient:** the verification time should be fast without requiring additional compute resources than already required for a validator node.
+3. **Efficient:** The verification time should be fast without requiring additional compute resources than already required for a validator node.
 In addition, verification computation predictability is important.
 An upper bound on verification time must be enforced.
-4. **Succinct**: the validity proof size should be small in the size of the computation.
+4. **Succinct**: The validity proof size should be small in the size of the computation.
-5. **Backwards Compatible:** the verifier and the associated opcode should be introduced to Bitcoin through a soft fork.
+5. **Backwards Compatible:** The verifier and the associated opcode should be introduced to Bitcoin through a soft fork.

 Analyzing the four polynomial commitment schemes described in 5.2.2 against these properties, we found that IPA-based and FRI-based PCS are strongest amongst the choices with respect to trustlessness.
 While KZG10 PCS based proof system is efficient in verification time and proof size, it requires several new trust assumptions and is less generalizable.
 Its verifier implementation would also require adding new cryptographic primitives to Bitcoin Core, which makes it a weaker choice.